meraki-analytics/cassiopeia/doc/datapipeline.rst

 Each component has it's own set of parameters, also described below.

-At the end of this page is an example data pipeline you can use in your settings if you want to modify the defaults.
+:ref:`settings` has an example data pipeline you can use in your settings if you want to modify the defaults.

 Components
 ==========